 Coquitlam Burnaby Langley (Township) Maple Ridge Mission Kamloops Port Moody Surrey 9.
 Does the municipality acquire ownership of trails or only statutory rights-of-way?
-How so?
-Typically ownership is acquired.
-When City ownership is not practical or possible, then restrictive covenants are imposed.
-Township typically obtains ownership.
+How so? l '' . ' Township typically obtains ownership.
 Rights-of-way are rarely used (only in circumstances where the trail is located in a designated buffer between different land uses and the landowner is responsible for maintenance, or the landowner needs the land to preserve lot yield).
 Ownership is preferred either as a "road" or within a dedicated park area.
 Acquired or negotiated.
 Ownership preferred.
 Ownership is generally preferred.
 Both, depends on situation.
-10 Are decisions re: parkland acquisition made by Council or delegated to Staff?
+10. Are decisions re: parkland acquisition made by Council or delegated to Staff?
 Decisions delegated to Staff.
 Acquisitions are approved by Council.
 Subdivisions with 3 or more lots are reviewed by Staff for parkland requirements and then forwarded to Council for its decision.
 Delegated by established policies.
 Reports are prepared by Staff to Council for its final decision.
 Reports are prepared by Staff to Council for its final decision.